Looking for free activities in Rotorua? Get walking!

 15km one way

-For those looking to stretch their legs a little further when looking for free activities in Rotorua, the Tarawera Trail is a great day walk comprising all of Rotorua’s favourite features; history, culture, geothermal activity and of course beautiful forest and lakes.
+This is for those looking to stretch their legs a little further when looking for free activities in Rotorua.
+The Tarawera Trail is a great day walk comprising all of Rotorua’s favourite features.
+There is a bit of history, culture, geothermal activity and of course beautiful forest and lakes.

-Don’t forget to take your togs (swimming costume) for a hot soak, as the lake-side hot water beach provides a welcome reward at the end.
-As with any natural hot springs, be careful in this area, particularly with children, as the water in certain areas and some of the streams can be extremely hot.
+Don’t forget to take your togs (swimming costume) for a hot soak.
+As the lake-side hot water beach provides a welcome reward at the end.
+With any natural hot springs, be careful in this area, particularly with children, the water in certain areas and some of the streams can be extremely hot.